State Classified Staff

 Employee files are maintained by the Human Resources Department and are considered confidential.
 Managers and supervisors other than the designated Human Resources representatives may only have access to personnel file information on a need-to-know basis.
 A manager or supervisor considering the hire of a former employee or transfer of a current employee may be granted access to the file.

 Personnel files are to be reviewed in the Human Resource Department.
 Personnel files may not be taken outside of the department.

-Nestled between the snow-capped Rocky Mountains and the sprawling high plains just an hour’s drive north of Denver, the metro-Greeley area has a population of nearly 100,000.
+Nestled between the snow-capped Rocky Mountains and the sprawling high plains just an hour’s drive north of Denver, the metro-Greeley area has a population over 100,000.
 Its pace is comfortable, its personality eclectic, its population diverse.
 Located In the heart of Weld County - one of the fastest-growing areas in Colorado - Greeley provides access to an abundance of housing choices, job opportunities and cultural, recreational and entertainment amenities.
-You'll find all the major retailers and chain restaurants, great locally-owned shops and restaurants, and have easy access to a wide variety of Colorado adventures, whether you’re into skiing, hiking, camping, horseback riding, shopping or just exploring new vistas
+You'll find all the major retailers and chain restaurants, great locally-owned shops and restaurants, and have easy access to a wide variety of Colorado adventures, whether you’re into skiing, hiking, camping, horseback riding, shopping or just exploring new vistas.